bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 reconstruction algorithms (for example ones using motion correction).
 See [`fmap` Case 4](01-magnetic-resonance-imaging-data.md#case-4-multiple-phase-encoded-directions-pepolar) for more information on `dir` field specification.

-The OPTIONAL `part-<mag|phase>` key/value allows for storing magnitude and phase images.
-In its absence the image is assumed to be magnitude.

 Multi-echo data MUST be split into one file per echo.
 Each file shares the same name with the exception of the `_echo-<index>` key/value.
 For example: